Find Grad Schools

 • Cancer Genetics Assistant

 There were about 3,100 jobs for Genetic Counselor in 2016 (in the United States).
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Genetic Counselor by 2026.
-There will be an estimated 300 positions for Genetic Counselor per year.
+Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.

 undefined